LukasHegenbarth/langchain/README.md

 - Automated customer service bots for FAQs, ticketing, and more
 - Customizable pipelines for business automation tasks
 - Integration with OpenAI's powerful language models
-- Extensible and modular architecture
-- Support for custom chaining of different language models
 - Real-time analytics and logging